CEsarABC/practicalPython/README.md

 ### Left to Implement
 Bringing this project to life took me around a month and some ideas where left on the side just because of time
 - [ ] Wanted to bring riddles in random order
-- [ ] Writing all sessions to files
-- [ ] Creating a data base
 - [ ] giving the user option to choose number of riddles
-- [ ] use of JavaScript to make it more interactive

 ## Testing
 The testing part of the project is divided into two sections, the unittest and the manual testing.

 - Unittest was difficult to implement due to the relation between the material in the course and flask not existing (testing).
-Unittest was used to test sessions and page responses and not the logic.
+Unittest was used to test sessions and page responses.
-  - Files **test_app.py** and **app.py** in the root folder where created to use unittest by modifying the response data in the functions, to check for the existence of sessions in the document
+  - File **test_app.py** in the root folder where created to use unittest by modifying the response data in the functions, to check for the existence of sessions in the document.
-    - **app.py lines (65, 120, 149)**
-  - These two test files were left in the root folder of the project after creating path problems when being used inside the test folder
+  - This test file was left in the root folder of the project after creating path problems when being used inside the test folder
-  - to run test_app.py in root folder `$ python test_app.py`
+  - to run test_app.py in root folder with the virtual environment active `$ python test_app.py` (python 3.6 needed)
+  - to run the app normally outside the virtual environment `$ python3 test_app.py`
-  - to run tests in dictionary `$ python test_dictionary.py`  and `$ python testing_file_handles.py`
+  - to run tests in dictionary `$ python3 test_dictionary.py`  and

-- **Issue** line 27 of **test_app.py**, where the page results does not get the 200 status code. checked but could not find reason. the issue does not affect the application.
+  `$ python3 testing_file_handles.py`

 - Manual tests were employed in the **test** folder within the project and they are testing the logic in the python code